020 3740 5856

 Article by Akwasi Duodu

-1: Planning and achieving your financial goals
+1: Planning for and achieving your financial goals

 When Alice asks the Cheshire Cat in Alice in Wonderland “Would you tell me please, which way I ought to go from here?” the Cat replies, “That depends a good deal on where you want to get to.”
 It is the same for all of us – the first stage in achieving your long-term financial goals is to have clarity of what they are.
-This is where a good financial advice comes in, helping you determine where you are now, where you’d like to be and putting together a simple plan to help you get there.

 2: Spotting and eliminating bad habits

-Humans have evolved to survive over many thousands of years.
-Unfortunately, we have also learned many bad habits and biases along the way, many of which we are not even aware of.
-We buy high and sell low, we value the near term more than the long-term, we hold onto investments that have fallen and believe information that reinforces our own views.
 Part of your adviser’s role is to act as someone looking in from the outside; a coach – helping you avoid these mistakes.
 Research shows that investors may be losing up to 2% of monetary growth per year by falling into common traps.
 Your adviser should help you avoid these – especially through tough times like divorce, death, redundancy and hard economic times.

 3: Using risk to your advantage

-There is a malicious risk that few investors are aware of called sequence of return risk.
-It can have a massive impact on how long your pension fund lasts – in the worst case it could reduce your income by nine years or more.
 Your adviser should be able to help you plan and take simple but effective steps to mitigate that risk – and give you a “longer lasting retirement income”.
 Risk is a complex subject with many dimensions – a financial adviser will help you navigate and understand risk to ensure the solutions recommended meet your needs.

 4: Paying less tax